 The distribution centre should have a named SQP with overall responsibility for the intake, storage and transfer of POM-VPS products but that SQP doesn’t need to authorise each and every transfer to the company’s other approved retail premises.

-If the distribution centre is used to store veterinary medicines for supply to third party companies, it will need a wholesale dealers authorisation (WDA).
+If the distribution centre is used to store veterinary medicines for supply to third party companies, it will need a WDA.

 The Register of Approved SQP Retailers Premises is published here.

 Requirements for all RQPs

 When prescribing a medicine classified as POM-V or POM-VPS or supplying a medicine classified as NFA-VPS, the RQP: